Isoniazid

 Isoniazid Hepatotoxicity: Understanding the Risks

-Isoniazid is a crucial medication in treating tuberculosis, but it can cause hepatotoxicity or liver damage in some patients.
-This side effect can range from mild and reversible to severe and life-threatening.
-In this section, we will explore how age and other factors can influence the risk of isoniazid-induced hepatotoxicity and ways to minimize it.
+Isoniazid is a medication for tuberculosis treatment, but it can potentially harm the liver in certain patients.
+The extent of this side effect can vary, ranging from mild and reversible to severe and even life-threatening.
+In this section, we will delve into how age and other factors can impact the likelihood of experiencing liver damage caused by isoniazid, as well as strategies to reduce this risk.

 Risk Factors for Isoniazid Hepatotoxicity